This post may contain affiliate links. Read my full disclosure policy.

 There are a million recipes for Tahini Sauce out there… and I make several versions here on the blog but this basic recipe is the one I make the most, purely out of convenience.

-Everyday Tahini Sauce is the perfect consistency – creamy and thick enough to use as a “sauce” and thin enough to use as a “dressing”, perfect for salads, falafels, wraps, buddha bowls or even roasted veggies.
+This Tahini Sauce has the perfect consistency; smooth and creamy and thick enough to use as a “sauce” and thin enough to use as a “dressing”, perfect for salads, falafels, wraps, buddha bowls or even roasted veggies.

-Oil-free, vegan and gluten-free – this recipe for Everyday Tahini Sauce adds richness without any dairy, or added oil!
+Oil-free, vegan and gluten-free – this recipe for Tahini Sauce adds richness without any dairy, or added oil!
 A true godsend!
-I like to make a big batch on Sunday for meal prep and use it everyday (on everything!) throughout the week.
+I like to make a big batch on Sunday for meal prep and use it throughout the week.